hdShang/arxiv-daily/docs/cs-CV/2025-11-18/papers/251114970v1-egsa-ptedge-guided-spatial-attention-with-progressive-training-for-m.md

 ---
 layout: default
-title: EGSA-PT:Edge-Guided Spatial Attention with Progressive Training for Monocular Depth Estimation and Segmentation of Transparent Objects
+title: "EGSA-PT:Edge-Guided Spatial Attention with Progressive Training for Monocular Depth Estimation and Segmentation of Transparent Objects"
 ---

 # EGSA-PT:Edge-Guided Spatial Attention with Progressive Training for Monocular Depth Estimation and Segmentation of Transparent Objects